Blog Post Monday 02 March 2020

 You can cut your family expenses by getting everyone involved in saving energy.
-It's also a great learning experience for kids.
-By starting early you instill positive values, teach your kids discipline and demonstrate how to set and achieve goals.
+It's also a great learning experience for kids and important now that they are home more than before.
+By starting early you instil positive values, teach your kids discipline and demonstrate how to set and achieve goals.
 And if you make it fun rather than nagging them, with games, challenges and responsibilities, they will feel empowered and happy about saving energy.
 Try these strategies to get started.

 Find ways to link small efforts like closing doors and switching off lights to the bigger picture.
 You can draw on a range of resources like posters and signs, along with websites to help your kids understand the connection between saving power at home, your power bill and the environment.
 Take time to explain as you engage in activities.
 Going outdoors is a great way to illustrate the concept.
 For example, you can spend an afternoon planting trees to shade your house and explain how this helps save energy and minimise carbon emissions.